Acontplus-S-A-S/acontplus-dotnet-libs/README.md

 # Acontplus .NET Libraries

-**Acontplus S.A.S.
-(Ecuador) – .NET Libraries for Business Solutions**
+**Acontplus (Ecuador) – .NET Libraries for Business Solutions**

 ---

-Welcome to the official monorepo for Acontplus S.A.S. .NET libraries and applications.
+Welcome to the official monorepo for Acontplus .NET libraries and applications.
 This solution provides a comprehensive set of modular, production-ready libraries and sample applications for building robust, scalable business software, with a focus on the Ecuadorian market and global best practices.

-## 🏢 About Acontplus S.A.S.
+## 🏢 About Acontplus

-[Acontplus S.A.S.](https://www.acontplus.com) is a leading provider of software solutions in Ecuador, specializing in digital transformation, electronic invoicing, secure integrations, and business process automation.
+[Acontplus](https://www.acontplus.com) is a leading provider of software solutions in Ecuador, specializing in digital transformation, electronic invoicing, secure integrations, and business process automation.
 Our libraries are designed to accelerate development, ensure compliance, and promote maintainable architectures for .NET.

 ---